ramofarouk/Prep4Dev/README.md

 2. Ensure you have Flutter installed on your system.
 If not, follow the instructions on the official Flutter website: [https://flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install)
 3. Run `flutter pub get` to install dependencies.
 4. Connect to Gemini API and obtain your API keys.
-5. Add your API keys in the `config.dart` file located in the `lib` folder.
+5. Create `.env` file at the root and add your API keys in the.
 6. Run the application using the command `flutter run`.

 ## Contributing